They say life is a “journey”, a “school” and is here to teach us “important lessons”. But why?

 The 5 Soul Ages

 Understanding the different levels people exist on is a useful way of developing empathy, understanding and insight.
-These are all essential keys to furthering the process of inner evolution, or Involution.
+Also, these are all essential keys to enhancing the connection we have with our souls through soulwork.

 Below are the 5 Soul Ages in order from ‘beginner’, to ‘intermediate’, and then to ‘advanced’.